tatsath/FinancialDataset/docs/index.rst

-Financial Datasets
+Financial Datasets for Algo Trading
 ==========================================================================================

-This documentation contains the information about the **Financial dataset** for thousands of asset classes, macroeconomic data, fundamentals and alternative data that can be used for building algo trading models.
+This documentation is a part of Algo Trading Multiverse Course and contains the information about the **Financial dataset** for thousands of asset classes, macroeconomic data, fundamentals and alternative data that can be used for building algo trading models.

 This doumentation shows you how to get massive amounts of Financial Data and explains how to **install required Libraries** and how to **download/import the data** with few lines of Python Code.

 The data covered in this documentation include:
 -----------------------------------------------
-- Historical Price and Volume Data for 100,000+ Symbols/Instruments.
+- Historical Price and Volume Data for 100,000+ Instruments.
-- 50+ Exchanges all around the world.
-- Real-time and Historical Data (back to 1960s)
-- High-frequency real-time Data
 - Foreign Exchange (FOREX): 150+ Currency Pairs
 - 500+ Cryptocurrencies
 - Commodities (Crude Oil, Gold, Silver, etc.)